bjh83/grok/README.md

 -------
 Since grok is still very much under development, it is easiest to execute it from the sbt terminal:

     $ sbt run [flags] [path_to_source]

 Where flags are optionally one of the following:

     --compiler_type=default
     --compiler_type=interpreter

-Ultimately, the default option will compile the input files into output files which will be executable by a virtual machine; however, at the moment, this only verifies that the input file is gramatically and semantically valid and then prints out the AST.
+Ultimately, the default option will compile the input files into output files which will be executable by a virtual machine; however, at the moment, this only verifies that the input file is grammatically and semantically valid and then prints out the AST.
 The interpreter actually executes a subset of the language;
 however, its error messages are unhelpful at best.